You are visiting us from Ohio. You are located in HHS Region 5. Your Center is Great Lakes ATTC.

 From the Central East ATTC

 The Dialogue is a product of The Danya Institute and is designed to inform behavioral and mental health professionals of news and upcoming events in the HHS Region 3/Central East region.
 This electronic newsletter is disseminated bi-monthly on the first Tuesday.
-We welcome any feedback and encourage you to submit topics and ideas for future issues […]
+We welcome any feedback and encourage you to submit topics and ideas for future issues of […]

 Upcoming Events